Skip to content

 This comparison ended on May 2, 2026, when Spirit ceased operations and entered Chapter 7 liquidation.
 United is the only carrier here you can still book.
 When both flew, they shared more common ground than you’d expect: nearly identical on-time rates, and both stripped the carry-on from their cheapest domestic fare.
 On a pure personal-item domestic flight, Spirit’s base fare was lower and the experience gap was narrower than brand perception suggested.

-But everything beyond that base fare favored United, and now United is the default by virtue of still operating: seatback screens, Starlink Wi-Fi, 392 destinations, Star Alliance partners, and Polaris business class.
+But everything beyond that base fare favored United, and now United is the default by virtue of still operating: seatback screens, Starlink Wi-Fi, around 390 destinations, Star Alliance partners, and Polaris business class.
 The 0.06 percentage point OTP difference is a historical footnote next to the fact that Spirit is gone.

 If you are a budget traveler who relied on Spirit, your low-fare alternatives are now Frontier or Allegiant.
 For anyone flying internationally or wanting amenities beyond a seat, United remains the clear pick, and unlike Spirit, it will be there when your departure date arrives.